nguyenquanltdd/Sky-loyalty-framework/doc/cookbook/create_a_new_bundle.rst

         return $bundles;
     }

 Let’s verify that bundle has been registered properly.
-I assume you use docker.
+I assume you use Docker.

 .. code-block:: bash

     $ docker exec -it --user=www-data open_loyalty_backend bin/console debug:config

-And you should see at the top of table our AppBundle
+At the top of the table, you should see our AppBundle

 .. image:: _images/check_used_bundles.png
     :scale: 100%